 2018 Dates Announcement!

-“Diversity” will be the theme for Peace Camp 2018.
+“Justice” will be the theme for Peace Camp 2018.
 This is an alternative day camp from 9:00 AM-3:00 PM for ages 5-18.
 The focus is on developing inner peace and building problem solving skills.
 Yoga, gardening, special guests, using puppets co-operative games, and cooking are some of the activities planned.
 Youth who are 13 and older will have a curriculum that deals with gun control, racism, LGBTQ issues, PTSD, and other more mature topics.
 Although several sessions are at churches, the camp is not religious.
 Volunteers are needed in all areas, so contact Judy Hoffhien if interested.
 Tuition is $185, although some scholarships are available.
 With violence permeating our culture, let’s make teaching peace a priority.

 Mennonite Church | June 4th-8th, 2018